kunalblue/website/README.md

 # usdz-hosting
-ll Rights Reserved.
+all Rights Reserved.
 This repository and its contents are copyrighted by Kunal Dutt.
 No part of this work may be copied, modified, distributed, or used in any form without prior written permission.